CanAISolutions/canai-cursor-codex-v6.1.4/docs/ideal-cx-thread-v2-emotional-sovereignty.md

 - Industry metaphors that speak their native tongue
 - Trust-building that compounds with every interaction

+**SparkSplit Trust Transparency:**
+- Revolutionary side-by-side comparison with sterile AI
+- Emotional compass visualization showing the difference
+- Non-coercive choice: "Which output feels more like you?"
+- Educational moment that transforms skepticism into understanding

 ---

 ## ✨ Micro-Transcendence Moments